collarbone/styleguide/Readme.md

 (styleguide)spencers-mbp:styleguide spencercooley$

+To work on this project in the future you will need to type `workon styleguide` to activate the virtualenv.

 Now make sure you are in the project's directory and run `pip install -r requirments.txt`  this will install the python dependencies that are listed in the requirments.txt file.

+### Starting the web server

+to start the web server just make sure you are in the project directory then run `python app.py`

+That will run the server and you can visit the application in the browser at `http://localhost:5000`